robert-mccarthy-ca/modern-druid/README.md

     *   **Automated Quench System:** An overhead water pipe with solenoid valves and spray nozzles for each kiln, allowing an operator to extinguish a batch with the push of a button.

 *   **Material Handling:**
     *   **Feedstock:** Biomass is pre-processed into bales or tight bundles by the coppice harvester.
-This is a critical labor-saving step, enabling rapid kiln loading.
+This organized feedstock is a critical labor-saving step, enabling rapid kiln loading.
     *   **Equipment:** A Compact Track Loader (CTL) is used for handling bales and loading kilns.
 A dump trailer is positioned to receive biochar from the tilted kilns.

 #### **The Production Workflow: A Well-Oiled Machine**